annemedia/annode-install/README.md

 **WARNING:**

 **DO NOT RUN THIS SCRIPT IF YOU HAVE EXISTING MARIADB DATABASES YOU CAN'T LOSE.
-If MariaDB is already installed, you’ll be prompted to purge it (losing existing databases) or abort.**
+If MariaDB is already installed, it will be reinstalled.
+Albeit, you’ll be prompted to purge it (losing existing databases) or abort.**

 `sudo bash annode-install.sh your-nid your-seed [lite]`